DiNicolaLab/DiNicolaLab.github.io/index.md

 <!-- ![DiNicola lab brain](static/img/logo/example_brain.png){:style="max-width: 100%; height: auto;"} -->

 We study _how_ our brains support complex cognitive functions to better understand _why_ human minds are both flexible and vulnerable to psychopathology.
+We use a precision neuroscience approach to examine the organization & functions of humans' large-scale brain networks, as well as how those networks develop & change.
 See the "Research" tab for more details!

-We are recruiting team members!
-See the "Join" tab for more information!
 {: .welcomefont}